Alabama executes man for the 2001 beating death of a woman, resuming lethal injections after review

-ATMORE, Ala. — (AP) — Alabama executed a man on Friday for the 2001 beating death of a woman as the state resumed lethal injections after two failed executions prompted the state to conduct an internal review.
+ATMORE, Ala. — (AP) — Alabama executed a man on Friday for the 2001 beating death of a woman as the state resumed lethal injections after failed executions prompted the governor to order an internal review of procedures.

-Barber was convicted and sentenced to death for the 2001 beating death of 75-year-old Dorothy Epps.
-Prosecutors said Barber, a handyman, confessed to killing Epps with a claw hammer and fleeing with her purse.
+Barber was convicted and sentenced to death for the 2001 beating death of Epps.
+Prosecutors said Barber, a handyman, confessed to killing the 75-year-old with a claw hammer and fleeing with her purse.
 Jurors voted 11-1 to recommend a death sentence, which a judge imposed.

 Before he was put to death, Barber told his family he loved them and apologized to Epps' family.

-It was the first execution carried out in Alabama this year after the state halted executions last fall.
-Alabama Gov. Kay Ivey announced a pause on executions in November to conduct an internal review of procedures.
+It was the first execution carried out in Alabama this year after the state halted executions in November.
+Alabama Gov. Kay Ivey announced a pause on executions to conduct an internal review of procedures.

+The move came after the state halted two lethal injections because of difficulties inserting IVs into the condemned men’s veins.

+Attorneys for inmate Alan Miller said prison staff poked him with needles for more than an hour as they unsuccessfully tried to connect an IV line during Miller's aborted execution in September, at one point leaving him hanging vertically on a gurney.
+State officials called off the November execution of Kenneth Eugene Smith after they were unsuccessful in connecting the second of two required lines.

 The Supreme Court denied Barber’s request for a stay without comment.
 Justice Sonia Sotomayor wrote a dissent from the decision that was joined by Justice Elena Kagan and Justice Ketanji Brown Jackson.
 She said the court was allowing “Alabama to experiment again with a human life.”